goschtl/zope/z3c.responseheaders/trunk/src/z3c/responseheaders/README.txt

   ...     pass
   >>> class FooView(BrowserView):
   ...     interface.implements(IFooView)
-  ...     def __call__(self):
-  ...         return u'i am so foo'

   >>> from zope.publisher.browser import TestRequest
   >>> request = TestRequest()
   >>> foo = Foo()
   >>> view = FooView(foo, request)

-Headers are applied before traversing the view.
-We do not set up events for this test because we don't need it.
-We just call the handler directly
+Headers are applied by a handler on IBeforeTraverseEvent traversing the view.
+We have to fire the event manually for testing.

+  >>> from zope import event
-  >>> from z3c.responseheaders import setter
+  >>> from zope.app.publication.interfaces import BeforeTraverseEvent
-  >>> setter.onBrowserViewBeforeTraverse(view, request)
+  >>> event.notify(BeforeTraverseEvent(view, request))

-In the normal case no cache headers are applied because no adapters are registered.
+In the normal case no cache headers are applied because no views are registered.

   >>> request.response.getHeaders()
   [('X-Powered-By', 'Zope (www.zope.org), Python (www.python.org)')]

-Let us define a header setter adapter.
-The adapter has to adapt (context, view) to IResponseHeaderSetter.
+Let us define a header setter view.
+The view has to provide to IResponseHeaderSetter.
+There is a base class we can use.

+  >>> from z3c.responseheaders import setter
   >>> class MySetter(setter.BaseSetter):
-  ...     component.adapts(IFooView)
   ...     headers = (('My-Header','My Header Value'),)

+And register the view.

+  >>> from zope.app.testing import ztapi
+  >>> from z3c.responseheaders.interfaces import IResponseHeaderSetter
-  >>> component.provideAdapter(MySetter)
+  >>> ztapi.browserViewProviding(IFooView, MySetter, IResponseHeaderSetter)

 And call the event handler again.

-  >>> setter.onBrowserViewBeforeTraverse(view, request)
+  >>> event.notify(BeforeTraverseEvent(view, request))
   >>> request.response.getHeaders()
   [('X-Powered-By', 'Zope (www.zope.org),
    Python (www.python.org)'),